ICC Alaska

 GENERAL JOB FUNCTIONS:

-The Inuit Arctic Strategy Specialist will facilitate the development and implementation of an Alaskan Inuit Arctic Strategy that addresses key priorities, including marine governance, as set by the ICC Alaska Board of Directors, and further directed by the 2022 Ilulissat ICC Declaration.
-This position will lead outreach and engagement efforts to support the implementation of the Strategy.
+The Inuit Strategy Specialist will facilitate the development and implementation of an Alaskan Inuit Arctic Strategy that addresses key priorities, including marine governance, as set by the ICC Alaska Board of Directors, and further directed by the ICC 2022 Ilulissat Declaration.
+This position will lead outreach and engagement efforts to support the implementation of the Strategy and provide support for Alaskan Inuit engagement in the implementation of the Central Arctic Ocean Fisheries Agreement.

 Position Responsibilities include: